jciment/automerge-preserving-authors/README.md

-This is a test about automerging action!!!! testing, again!! :) And finally...
+This is a test about automerging action!!!! testing, again!! :) And finally... working